-1. Introduction
+42 1.
+Introduction

-Global warming has led to significant changes in frozen soils, including both permafrost 41 42 and seasonally frozen ground at high latitudes and high elevations (Hinzman et al., 2013; 43 Cheng and Wu, 2007).
-Changes in frozen soils can greatly affect land-atmosphere 44 interactions and the energy and water balances of the land surface (Subin et al., 2013; 45 Schuur et al., 2015), altering soil moisture, water flow pathways and stream flow 46 regimes (Walvoord and Kurylyk, 2016).
-Understanding the changes in frozen soils and 47 their impacts on regional hydrology is important for water resources management and 48 ecosystem protection in cold regions.
-49 Previous studies based on either experimental observations or long-term meteorological or hydrological observations have examined changes in frozen soils and 50 51 their impacts on hydrology.
-Several studies reported that permafrost thawing might enhance base flow in the Arctic and the Subarctic (Walvoord and Striegl, 2007; Jacques 52 53 and Sauchyn, 2009; Ye et al., 2009), as well as in northeastern China (Liu et al., 2003; 54 Duan et al., 2017).
-A few studies reported that permafrost thawing might reduce river 55 runoff (here, runoff is defined as all liquid water flowing out of the study area), 56 especially on the Qinghai-Tibetan Plateau (QTP) (e.g., Qiu, 2012; Jin et al., 2009).
-Those studies that include intensive field observations of frozen soils have typically 57 58 been performed at small spatial scales over short periods (e.g., Cheng and Wu, 2007; Wu et al., 2010).
-Consequently, regional patterns and long-term trends are not typically 59 60 captured.
-Long-term meteorological and hydrological observations are available in many areas, but they do not provide information on soil freezing and thawing processes 61
+43 Global warming has led to significant changes in frozen soils, including both permafrost 44 and seasonally frozen ground at high latitudes and high elevations (Hinzman et al., 2013; 45 Cheng and Wu, 2007).
+Changes in frozen soils can greatly affect land-atmosphere interactions and the energy and water balances of the land surface (Subin et al., 2013; 46 47 Schuur et al., 2015), altering soil moisture, water flow pathways and stream flow 48 regimes (Walvoord and Kurylyk, 2016).
+Understanding the changes in frozen soils and 49 their impacts on regional hydrology is important for water resources management and ecosystem protection in cold regions.
+50

-(McClelland et al., 2004; Liu et al., 2003; Niu et al., 2011).
-Therefore, previous observation-based studies have not provided a sufficient understanding of the long-term changes in frozen soils and their impact on regional hydrology (Woo et al., 2008).
+51 Previous studies based on either experimental observations or long-term 52 meteorological or hydrological observations have examined changes in frozen soils and 53 their impacts on hydrology.
+Several studies reported that permafrost thawing might 54 enhance base flow in the Arctic and the Subarctic (Walvoord and Striegl, 2007; Jacques 55 and Sauchyn, 2009; Ye et al., 2009), as well as in northeastern China (Liu et al., 2003; 56 Duan et al., 2017).
+A few studies reported that permafrost thawing might reduce river 57 runoff (here, runoff is defined as all liquid water flowing out of the study area), 58 especially on the Qinghai-Tibetan Plateau (e.g., Qiu, 2012; Jin et al., 2009).
+Intensive 59 field observations of frozen soils have typically been performed at small spatial scales 60 over short periods.
+Consequently, regional patterns and long-term trends have not been 61 captured.
+Long-term meteorological and hydrological observations are available, but 62 they do not provide information on soil freezing and thawing processes (McClelland et 63 al., 2004; Liu et al., 2003; Niu et al., 2011).
+Therefore, previous observation-based